Mental Health Resources:

 We know that good mental health is essential to the success of students and their families alike.
 As stated by the National Association of School Psychologists, “Mental health is not simply the absence of mental illness but also encompasses social, emotional, and behavioral health and the ability to cope with life’s challenges.”
 During this difficult time, mental health is important now more than ever.

-In light of COVID-19, our SLT (Student Leadership Team) is sharing some mental health resources for students and their families.
+In light of COVID-19, our SLT (School Leadership Team) is sharing some mental health resources for students and their families.
 This list may be updated in the future.

 EduMate NYC Free Tutoring: College students are providing free tutoring assistance to NYC public school students.
 Find out more here.